Widely found across Southern and East Africa

-With its black face outlined in white, its light coloured body, and long tail, the vervet monkey is the most common monkey species in Southern Africa.
+With its black face outlined in white, its light coloured body, and long tail, the vervet monkey is the most common monkey species in Southern and East Africa.
 The adult males have a pale blue scrotum and scarlet penis, and are generally larger than the females.
 Both the males and females have long, sharp canine teeth.

 Because of their small size, they are easy prey for eagles and leopard, and as a result rarely venture far from the safety of the trees.
 Their fastest gait is a bounding gallop, and they are extremely agile climbers - ascending and descending trees headfirst and using their tails as a balance.

 Vervet monkeys eat whatever is most abundant and available, including fruit, seeds, leaves, buds, invertebrates and occasionally eggs and nestling birds.
 When foraging on the ground, they will upturn sticks, small logs and dung in search of beetles and undigested seeds.